GingerNinja23/ipop-documentation/Running-admin_GroupVPN--on-Linux.md

 ```

 ### Create and configure chat room
-A utility script - create_room.py is provided to create and configure the MuC room environment.
-The room is configured with parameters supplied in the configuration file - room_config.ini.
-By default the room is members only i.e. A entity can be admitted to the room only if invited.
+A utility script - create_room.py - is provided to create and configure the MuC room environment.
+The room is configured with parameters supplied in the configuration file room_config.ini.
+By default, the room is members only - i.e., an entity can only be admitted to the room if invited.
 The script should be executed with JID which is to be used to administer the setup and manage users.
-The config file is as below.
+The configuration file is as below.

 ```bash
 # user's xmpp credentials for logging into xmpp account